 Farmed Atlantic salmon vs. wild Pacific salmon

 Due to overfishing and habitat destruction, Atlantic salmon are a protected species and are always sold commercially as “farmed” (bred and raised in a fishery).
 While salmon farmers claim farming is a sustainable method for supplying consumers with Atlantic salmon, the taste, texture, color, and health benefits of wild salmon are far superior.
 Salmon breeds hailing from the icy waters of the Pacific Northwest and Alaska, such as Coho, Pink, Alaska, Chum, Sockeye, and “King” (Chinook), are lower in calories, higher in calcium, zinc, and potassium, and contain higher doses of a naturally occurring antioxidant called astaxanthin from their wild ocean diet than their farmed Atlantic counterparts.

 When sourcing excellent quality wild salmon, it helps to know these salmon-eating “tidbits.”

 First, the layer of gray flesh under wild salmon’s skin is a protective layer of fat that tastes sublime and is a rich source of omega-3s fatty acids.
-Also, canned salmon with edible skin and bones, which soften during the canning process, allows you to reap the benefits of calcium-rich nutrients, and enjoy every bite.
+Also, canned salmon with skin and bones that are soft and safe to eat, allows you to reap the benefits of calcium-rich nutrients, and enjoy every bite.
 And freshly caught, individually portioned flash-frozen fillets offer recipe-ready convenience and contain all the benefits of fresh salmon.